Kevin Day

 In the 1970s he was briefly a member of the National Front, a racist political party.
 He says it took the death of his black friend Richard Campbell in police custody in 1980 to "make the scales quickly fall from my eyes."
 He then became a left-wing activist, using his previous experience in his 1993 Edinburgh Fringe show I Was A Teenage Racist.

-Day is a long term supporter of Crystal Palace football team and even held his wedding reception at the banqueting suite of the club's Selhurst Park stadium.
+Born in London, Day is a supporter of Crystal Palace football team and even held his wedding reception at the banqueting suite of the club's Selhurst Park stadium.
 He aided the campaign of the supporters' trust when the club was in administration and close to extinction in the late 1990s.